-Team Members: Megan Jennings (SDSU), Doug Stow (SDSU), Amber Pairis (CSA), Matthew Twyman (SDSU), Krista West (SDSU), Diane Foote (SDSU), Althea Walker (CSA), Mary Jane Andreas (CSA)
+Team Members: Megan Jennings (SDSU), Doug Stow (SDSU), Amber Pairis (CSA), Matthew Twyman (SDSU), Krista West (SDSU), Diane Foote (SDSU), Chandler Ross (SDSU), Gabriela Morales (SDSU), Alma Quintero (SDSU), Clarissa Rodriguez (SDSU), and Althea Walker (CSA)

 Executive Summary: Wildfire and climate change present significant challenges for Indigenous communities.
 Ongoing and projected increases in the frequency and severity of extreme events brings new stressors that compound existing threats.
 These threats are further exacerbated by socio-economic conditions and a historical legacy of colonization and racism that has imposed limitations on Indigenous communities’ capacity to respond or adapt and suppressed traditional fire knowledge.
 Despite this, Indigenous peoples have remained resilient in the face of ongoing challenges throughout time.
 These Indigenous communities are now leading efforts to bring traditional fire and stewardship through cultural burning back to the land, supporting and leading prescribed fire management, and advancing a model for co-management of ancestral homelands that are managed by non-tribal entities.